subsref — Dispatch overloaded object indexing operations to class-specific Class.subsref implementations.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how subsref works, line by line, in Rust.
+Read exactly how subsref is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.